StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 As a reminder, this style guide is intended for Bash.
 When given a choice, <mark>**_ALWAYS_**</mark> prefer Bash built-ins or keywords over external commands or `sh(1)` syntax.

 This section covers common Bashisms, which are idiomatic practices and features specific to the Bash shell.
-By understanding and utilizing these Bash-specific constructs, you can write more efficient, readable, and robust scripts.
+By understanding and utilizing these Bash-specific constructs, you can write scripts that are more efficient, readable, and robust.

 ## Conditional Tests